kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 ### Sample Data

-Here is sample data used to form the Quine "standing query".
+Below is sample data used to form the Quine "standing query".

 #### Sample Data File

- Here is a [link to a compressed sample data file :package:](extra/data/kafka-topic-output.txt.gz) exported from an active Kafka log stream.
+ Here is a [:package: link to a compressed sample data file](extra/data/kafka-topic-output.txt.gz) exported from an active Kafka log stream.

 #### Data File Log Samples